-It’s more than building volcanoes or solar system models...
+Science Fair projects encompass far more than building volcanoes or solar system models...

-These students are involved in sophisticated research projects that focus on STEM (Science, Technology, Engineering, and Mathematics) topics in 13 different categories, Team Projects, and (for 6th – 8th grades) Consumer Science
+The students are involved in sophisticated research projects that focus on STEM (Science, Technology, Engineering, and Mathematics) topics in 13 different categories, Team Projects, and (for 6th – 8th grades) Consumer Science

-Founded in 1949, The Delaware Valley Science Fairs (DVSF) is a non-profit organization sponsored by area companies, universities and individual donors.
-It is one of the oldest and largest Fairs in the country.
-DVSF’s philosophy is that students learn science by doing science.
+Founded in 1949, The Delaware Valley Science Fairs, Inc., is a non-profit organization sponsored by area companies, foundations, universities and individual donors.
+One of the oldest and largest Fairs in the country, DVSF embraces a philosophy is that students learn science by doing science.
 In the process, students learn how to think and develop critical problem solving skills that they will need for careers, college and citizenship.
 Our mission is to bring parents, teachers and industry together to stimulate and nurture young people so that they can grow and develop into contributing members of the community by providing the scientific work force needed for the future.
 We provide mentoring and teacher training to facilitate participation in this activity.
 DVSF is an Affiliated Fair for the Regeneron International Science and Engineering Fair (ISEF).

 University of the Sciences Scholarships:

 All 1st, 2nd, and 3rd Place Winners in the 11th Grade.

 Our Program of Entries